sophiawang0829/DS-Take-Home-Challenge/README.md

 - What are the main characteristics of the "hot videos"?
 - After having identified the characteristics of the hot videos, how would you use this information from a product standpoint?

+### 19. Subscription Retention Rate
+##### Goal:
+The goal of this challenge is to model subscription retention rate.
+##### Challenge Description:
+- A model that predicts monthly retention rate for the different subscription price points
+- Based on your model, for each price point, what percentage of users is still subscribed after at least 12 months?
+- How do user country and source affect subscription retention rate?
+How would you use these findings to improve the company revenue?

+### 20. Ads Analysis
+##### Goal:
+The goal of this project is to look at a few ad campaigns and analyze their current performance as well as predict their future performance.
+##### Challenge Description:
+- If you had to identify the 5 best ad groups, which ones would they be?
+Which metric did you choose to identify the best ad groups?
+Why?
+Explain the pros of your metric as well as the possible cons.
+- For each group, predict how many ads will be shown on Dec, 15 (assume each ad group keeps following its trend).
+- Cluster ads into 3 groups: the ones whose avg_cost_per_click is going up, the ones whose avg_cost_per_click is flat and the ones whose avg_cost_per_click is going down.